 7 – From dining room to multi-purpose space

-Some prefer to eat daily in the kitchen and reverse the dining room for special occasions.
-However, you can still use your dining room for other functions.
+Some prefer to eat daily in the kitchen and only use the dining room for special occasions.
+This does free up your dining room for other functions.

 For some, they create a library with bookshelves lining the walls, others invest in a dining table which converts into a ping-pong table.
 While others use their dining for crafts, puzzles or for working.